danieladams456/aws-devops-pro-cert/config-management-iac.md

 - app infrastructure management via either puppet or Chef
 - use layers for each tier (load balancer, app server, database layer)
+- types of instances
+  - 24/7 instances are started manually and run until they are manually stopped.
+  - Time-based instances are automatically started and stopped by AWS OpsWorks Stacks on a user-specified schedule.
+  - Load-based instances are automatically started and stopped by AWS OpsWorks Stacks when they cross a threshold for a user-specified load metric such as CPU or memory utilization.
 - know permissions structure
 - know lifecycle: setup/configure, deploy, undeploy, shutdown (Chef specific?)
 - chef recipes